AnnaVargova/AutomationShield_wiki/MagnetoShield.md

 ![magneto_ident2](https://user-images.githubusercontent.com/18485913/71310644-ab4c3480-2416-11ea-870e-d2198fb51ffd.png)

 Another [worked MATLAB example](https://github.com/gergelytakacs/AutomationShield/blob/master/matlab/examples/MagnetoShield/MagnetoShield_ID_GreyBox_SS.m) in turn assumes a linearized state-space model parametrized with five unknown parameters, initialized same as in the previous example.
-The only difference here is, that the current sensor is used to gather dynamic current measurements at each sample, as current represents one of three dynamic states of the system.
-The following figure shows the comparison of the model outputs with experimental measurements in the frequency-domain.
+The only difference here is, that the current sensor is used to gather dynamic current measurements at each sample, as current represents one of three dynamic states of the system.<br/>The following figure shows the comparison of the model outputs with experimental measurements in the frequency-domain.
 The model fit to measurement is 82% for the position measurement and 87% for the current signal, suggesting an adequate model that is suited for simulation, estimator and observer design, and model-based control.

 ![magneto_freq](https://user-images.githubusercontent.com/18485913/71310468-cddd4e00-2414-11ea-882f-96d9a90e1c4d.png)